 Each of the non-employee directors (Messrs.
 Davis, Dunn, Lane and Weldon and Ms. Matherly) receives an annual retention fee of \$10,000, and a fee of \$1,000 for each board and committee meeting such director attends.
 The \$1,000 paid for each board and committee meeting a director attends applies to both regular and special meetings of the board and of each of the Board committees, including any regular or special meetings of the board or a committee held via teleconference, unless otherwise expressly determined by the Board on a case by case basis; provided, however, that payment for attendance at committee meetings in person or by telephone shall only be made to members of the applicable committee.
 The annual retention fee is paid in advance at the beginning of each year of a director's term, which is determined to commence on the date of the annual meeting held to elect any class of directors and to continue until the next annual meeting of stockholders held to elect any class of directors.
 Directors appointed during a term year may receive a proportional amount of the annual retention fee for that year.
 Options and other equity awards may be granted to directors on a discretionary basis.
 Mr. LeDoux receives no additional compensation for serving as a director.
 Directors are reimbursed for travel and other expenses incurred in connection with attending board and committee meetings.
-The Company may invite directors and their spouses to attend Company-related events and generally provides for, or reimburses expenses of, such directors' and spouses' travel, food and lodging for attendance at such events.
+The Company may invite directors' and spouses' travel, food and lodging for attendance at such events.
 The table below provides information about the compensation of the Company's non-employee directors during the fiscal year ended June 30, 2020.

 DIRECTOR COMPENSATION TABLE FOR FISCAL-YEAR ENDED JUNE 30, 2020

-s Earned Paid in Stock Awards Option Awards All Other Compensation Total
+ees Earned or Paid in Stock Awards Option Awards All Other Compensation Total

-Name C ash (\$) (\$)(1) (\$) (\$)(2) (\$)
+Name Cash (\$) (\$) (1) (\$) (\$) (2) (\$)

-Joe E. Davis \$ 23,000 - - - \$ 23,000
+Joe E. Davis \$ 23,000 \$ 23,000

-Alan G. Dunn \$ 22,000 - \$ 22,000
+Alan G. Dunn \$ 22,000 \$ 22,000

 Alan J. Lane \$ 21,000 \$ 21,000

 Laura Kay Matherly \$ 14,000 \$ 14,000

-Lee G. Weldon \$ 19,000 - \$ 19,000
+Lee G. Weldon \$ 19,000 - - \$ 19,000